go4orward/gowebgl/README.md

 I hope this project can help many people to learn WebGL and to build awesome 2D & 3D graphics applications.
 Many thanks to [Richard Musiol](https://github.com/neelance), for his vision and contributions for GopherJS and WebAssembly for Go.
+If you hava a feedback or suggestion, contact [go4orward](https://github.com/go4orward).

 Resources taken from:
 - [Go Gopher images](https://golang.org/doc/gopher/) : originally created by Renee French